 The Philly Loves Bowie Week is an annual volunteer production of a family of fans of the Starman … folks who felt it was important to gather together as a city to celebrate a truly one-of-a-kind performer as we mark both his birth date and the one-year anniversary of his passing.

-The core group that has worked to bring this week into fruition are Patti Brett, Greg Shelton, Marla Kanevsky, Mary Dunham-Smith and Robert Drake.
+The core group that has worked to bring this week into fruition are Patti Brett, Marla Kanevsky, Greg Shelton and Robert Drake.

 There are countless more that have worked their magic to make this week happen and a heartfelt and gracious thank you to each and every one of them!